telerik/report-server-docs/user-management/how-to-use-Azure-AD-to-login-to-TRS.md

 -   In the Properties section locate the CLIENT ID textbox and copy its content.
 This ID should be provided from the Standalone Report Designer when it tries to authenticate itself before accessing the Telerik Report Server API.
 However, Azure generates this ID and doesn’t allow it to be changed, so we need to set it in our Telerik Report Server where it will be transferred to the client application.

-6.  **Setup Standalone Report Designer to use Azure AD authentication**
+**6. Setup Standalone Report Designer to use Azure AD authentication**

 All the settings that are used to allow the Standalone Report Designer to connect to Telerik Report Server using a federated authentication, are located in Server’s Configuration page.